emilyannemoses/blog/_posts/2019-05-31-where-to-begin.md

 Wherever you begin, there are tenets of learning that I've observed are beneficial for not only learning to code, but learning any new skill, at any age, throughout life.

+* Ask yourself *why* you want to learn to code.

+    * Do you simply need to make a higher salary?
+Are you unsatisfied with your current career?
+Do you crave bigger challenges?
+Do you enjoy working with computers?
+DO you really like sitting on your butt for hours at a time?

+    * The best advice I've ever recieved is to work hard at what I enjoy, because the money will follow.
+"The money" is relative.
+In the world we live in, being a software developer will earn you more than, say, interpretive water dancing.
+There are pros and cons to going into a career "to make more money" - sometimes it's not all its cracked up to be.
+There are aspects you may despise.
+That's why I highly suggest you write a list of all of the reasons you want to start - be honest with yourself!
+Include all of the things you will potentially not enjoy.
+Pros and cons lists are the best way to begin to make any big decision.

+***

 * Observe the reality of where you are right now - what is your true skill level?

     * Be honest about this!
 Don't kid yourself.
 Write down in your own diary or blog what you *do* know.
 Write what you know that you don't know, and write down insecurities you have about both.
 Also, write down questions like "I've heard this word *JavaScript* used, I'd like to figure out what it means / what it does"  This writing is for you, so be vulerable.